Chicago Bankruptcy in Divorce Attorneys

 Illinois parents have an obligation to support their children even while they go through bankruptcy.
 In fact, in some cases, one spouse has a right to the proceeds from property even if the other files for bankruptcy.
 Knowing your rights after a divorce when you or your former spouse file for bankruptcy is crucial to protecting your interests and emerging from both proceedings successfully.

 Even after a divorce is final, you may still be obligated to inform your former spouse if you later file for bankruptcy.
 In 2005, federal bankruptcy law was amended to require people filing for Chapter 7 bankruptcy to tell a former spouse about the bankruptcy if the former spouse is receiving maintenance or child support payments.
 The notification allows the former spouse to protect his or her rights to domestic support.
 Choosing an attorney versed in Illinois divorce law and bankruptcy law can help protect your rights and interests if a bankruptcy is in your future.

 In part, divorce is a business proceeding.
 It involves the splitting of assets that used to belong to a partnership.
 Bankruptcy, too, is a business issue.
 It allows you to preserve vital assets while starting anew financially in some ways.
 Since divorce and bankruptcy can be emotionally harrowing events, the experience, compassion, and objective viewpoint of a skilled divorce lawyer can help you keep track of the financial and legal elements of your situation, helping you to navigate both in an equitable manner.

 The Illinois lawyers at Nottage and Ward, LLP focus on the financial and legal tangle that is divorce.
-For more than twenty years we have helped couples navigate both divorce and bankruptcy issues.
+For more than twenty years, we have helped couples navigate both divorce and bankruptcy issues.
 We know how to address our clients' needs and ensure they receive the assets they need to settle and complete the complex and confusing processes of divorce and bankruptcy in Cook County.